 Additional Costs Associated with Arranging a Bridging Loan

 There are some additional costs associated with applying for and securing a bridging loan.
-The first and most common is the monthly interest rate that a lender will charge a borrower for using the funding.
+The first and most common is the monthly interest rate a lender charges a borrower for using the funding.

-Since bridging loans have much shorter general terms than traditional loans, the interest rate tends to be much higher to make the investment worthwhile for a lender, which is why they are a more expensive way to borrow money.
+Since bridging loans have much shorter terms than traditional loans, the interest rate tends to be much higher to make the investment worthwhile for a lender, which is why they are a more expensive way to borrow.

 Other fees associated with using a bridging loan may include arrangement fees and variation costs, to name just a couple.
-The applicant will also be required to secure his or her own solicitor, so it is important to take all of these fees into account.
+The applicant will also be required to secure their own solicitor, so it is important to factor in all these fees.

 Mobiles Click to Call HERE: 0292 108 0711